 In this quintessential book, written in 2011, but bursting with wisdom, Aaron Walter lays the groundwork to reach the goal of delight.
-Please note, the 2020 2nd Edition will be available soon!
+Please note, the 2020 Edition is available!

 Aarron explains how it’s essential to preserve the human touch and show ourselves in our work.
 We do this with a combination of psychology and craftsmanship: to create a user experience that makes visitors feel the person at the other end.

 Mirroring Maslov’s hierarchical needs, the baseline interface must be functional, reliable, and usable.
 The top of the pyramid is pleasure, joy, fun!
 If designers create an extraordinary experience, it will be memorable.

 I love his analogy of recalling the best meal you’ve ever had.
 What made it so special?
-The combination of taste, unexpected flavors, presentation, attentive wait staff, ambiance, all culminated in a grand experience to elicit an intense emotional response.
+It’s the combination of taste, unexpected flavors, presentation, attentive wait staff, ambiance, that all culminate in a grand experience to elicit an intense emotional response.

 Even if it’s been years, we can each recall our best meal.
 Because emotionally charged events create memories that persist much longer.

 Our websites should strive for “best meal” excellence.

 Positive emotional stimuli builds engagement.
 Reward people with positive emotion by letting your brand’s personality show, and turn casual users into fanatics ready to tell others about their experience.